ani-gevorgyan/banck-customer-statement-processor-frontend/README.md

-# Vite + React + TailwindCSS + TypeScript Starter Template
+# Bank Customer Statement Processor front-end

+This is a front-end of a bank customer statement processor app.
+It allows to upload a statement record file in .xml or .csv format and gets as a response a final pdf report based on the uploaded record which opens in a new tab in the browser.

-This is a project starter template for a React application using Vite, TailwindCSS, and TypeScript.
+The application is using a project starter template for a React application using Vite, TailwindCSS, and TypeScript.
+Uses circleci for autmated deployments to heroku.

 ## Features